k8s-docs/fluentd-docs/content/docs/guides/free-alternative-to-splunk-by-fluentd.md

 ---
-title: ""
+title: "使用 Fluentd 免费替代品S plunk"
 linkTitle: ""
 weight: 1
 ---

-# Free Alternative to Splunk Using Fluentd

 [Splunk](http://www.splunk.com/) is a great tool for searching logs, but its high cost makes it prohibitive for many teams.
 In this article, we